Picture Marketing offers a complete kit with a complete set of tested devices and all needed accessories.

 The key thing with the cable is that it must support USB OTG (USB On-The-Go)

 There are many cables available on Amazon and other places that support USB OTG.
-Here are a few I found on Amazon just now:

 The Android tablet must support OTG.
 Most recent Android tablets do support this protocol, but you should check to make sure it does.